 The John Glas Weight room is home for 12 of the 14 teams at BSU and sees over 700 athletes cumulatively per week.
-Main features of the weight room are five racks, five platforms, four benches, and four glute-ham. racks.
-Recent equipment upgrades include a brand new set of dumbbells from 5 lb. pairs up to 125 lb. pairs, four Legend Fitness Glute-Ham.
-Racks, five 350 lb. sets of Olympic bumper plates, bars, and plate racks, five SS Yoke Bars, five Hex.
-Bars, five TRX Straps, ropes, and a brand new stereo.
-Other equipment used in training include med. balls, Swiss balls, bands, chains, boxes, and belts.
+Main features of the weight room are five racks, five platforms, four benches, and four glute-ham racks.
+Recent equipment upgrades include a brand new set of dumbbells from 5 lb pairs up to 125 lb pairs, four Legend Fitness glute-ham racks, five 350 lb sets of Olympic bumper plates, bars, and plate racks, five SS Yoke Bars, five hex bars, five TRX Straps, ropes, and a brand new stereo.
+Other equipment used in training include medicine balls, Swiss balls, bands, chains, boxes and belts.

 Strength and Conditioning Staff

-Cory Anderson - Assistant Strength and Conditioning Coach
+Colton Razo - Assistant Director of Strength and Conditioning

 Razo is in his first year on the BSU Strength and Conditioning staff and will have direct responsibility to train the men’s and women’s basketball, soccer, as well as men’s and women’s golf teams at BSU and will assist with the Beaver football, baseball, softball and men’s and women’s hockey programs.